Transitional Kindergarten (TK)

 If your child's birthday meets the TK age guidelines AND you are a district resident, you are eligible to enroll in the two-year TK/Kindergarten program.

-The TK classroom is currently located at Argonaut Elementary School.
+The TK classrooms are currently located at Foothill Elementary School and Saratoga Elementary School.
 Only children enrolled in the two-year Kindergarten program will be placed in the TK classroom.
 Classroom school locations are subject to change depending on staffing and enrollment.

 Immunization Requirements for TK